Kaizo1610/Internship-Reviewer-App/README.md

 - *Tracking Progress:* It’s difficult for both interns and employers to track progress and achievements during the internship.

 **3. Purpose or objective**
+# Internship Reviewer Application (INTERNOVA)

+## Objective

+The purpose of INTERNOVA is to improve the internship experience for both interns and employers by:

+1. **Providing Clear Feedback:**
+   Supervisors can fill out simple feedback forms to give interns structured information about their strengths and areas for improvement.

+2. **Enhancing Communication:**
+   Interns can use built-in messaging tools to send questions or updates directly to their supervisors.

+3. **Ensuring Fair Reviews:**
+   A standardized evaluation system is used for all interns to ensure consistency and fairness in assessments.

+4. **Tracking Progress:**
+   A progress dashboard helps interns and employers monitor completed tasks, achievements, and skill development in real time.

+---

+### Example Scenario

+An intern submits a project through the platform.
+The supervisor:
+- Completes an evaluation form with comments and a score.
+- Sends feedback directly to the intern.

+The intern:
+- Views the feedback on their dashboard.
+- Replies with questions or clarifications through the messaging feature.
+- Checks their progress on a visual chart.

+Both parties stay updated and aligned on the intern's performance and goals throughout the internship.

+---

+## Features

+- **Structured Evaluation Forms**
+- **Real-Time Messaging System**
+- **Progress Tracking Dashboard**
+- **Standardized Review Templates**

 **4. Target user**